Cold Air, Exercise and Asthma

 A winter wind whips your face.
 What do you do?
 Probably squint and tear up because cold air dries out and irritates the delicate tissue of the eyes.
 Asthmatics can have a similar reaction in their lungs, one that literally takes their breath away.
 Cold, dry air irritates hypersensitive lungs that have become inflamed, causing bronchospasm.
 The muscles around the irritated bronchial tubes constrict and become even more narrow, making it difficult to breathe.
 An increase of mucus in the lungs also limits breathing, resulting in wheezing, coughing and tightness in the chest.

-Dr. Mark Greenwald, vice president of the Asthma Society of Canada, notes that even non-asthmatics can feel their breath catch in a frosty gust on extremely cold, dry days.
+Dr. Mark Greenwald, a Toronto allergist, notes that even non-asthmatics can feel their breath catch in a frosty gust on extremely cold, dry days.
 “That’s what the asthmatic feels, but it’s triggered much easier and by air that’s not as cold.”
 He reminds, however, that with proper treatment, the asthmatic should be able to do everything the non-asthmatic can.
 “Be very aggressive with your asthma control,” he says.

 What should you do about cold air and asthma?

 - You don’t want to stay inside all winter: if you are experiencing symptoms from the cold, speak to your doctor soon about altering your medication plan.

 - Wear a scarf loosely over your nose and mouth and breathe through your nose to warm and humidify the air you breathe.
 (This is easier on asthmatic lungs, reducing the likelihood of irritation.)

 - Keep your inhalers close to your body, since warm medication is more easily distributed into the respiratory system.

 Exercise and asthma

 Greenwald points out that a sizeable number of Olympic athletes have asthma, and if they can handle strenuous workouts, you can exercise, too!
 It’s a question again of managing your asthma medication plan.